electrode-io/electrode-hapi-compat/README.md

 ## Export plugin for Hapi 16 or 17+

-If you have module that can export plugins for hapi 16 or 17+, you can let this module automatically determine which of your plugins to use depending on the version of Hapi detected using `universalHapiPlugin`.
+If you have module that can export plugins for hapi 16 or 17+, you can use the API `universalHapiPlugin` to let this module automatically determine which of your plugins to use depending on the version of Hapi detected.

 ```js
 const {universalHapiPlugin} = require("electrode-hapi-compat");